 The best form of regulation is choice, including competitive tendering.
 You don't need inspectors to detect inefficient, unresponsive and uncaring providers if their customers can go elsewhere.
 But many problems are often invisible to customers - at least until it is too late - especially if they buy the service only once or twice in a lifetime.
 It is sometimes possible to avoid legislation in these areas by encouraging professions and industries to regulate their own activities.

 Such self-regulation ensures that the process is sensitive to the practical needs of those being regulated, and it cuts the cost to the taxpayer.
 Often, however, pure self-regulation does not work because "cowboys" refuse to be bound by it, and there is then a tendency for the bad to drive out the good.
+(The Times reported in 2017 that "Self-regulation lets bad bailiffs go on working".)
 It is common, in these circumstances, for at least some in an industry to prefer the regulation to be undertaken by an arm of government.
 Alternatively, much apparent self-regulation (e.g. of lawyers and doctors, and of financial institutions) is in fact carried out by bodies created by statute, even if those bodies are dominated by representatives of the industry which they regulate.

 Indeed, good "trusted" regulation can be essential if an industry or activity is to thrive.
 We would not have a nuclear industry if the Nuclear Inspectorate were not regarded as effective, so that industry and its regulator have developed a sort of symbiotic relationship.
 Much the same applies to the Human Fertilisation and Embryology Authority.
 Following that thought, it is interesting that the Better Regulation Task Force recommended, in January 2003, that there should be a dedicated nanotechnology regulator:- "Government has a difficult job in ensuring that scientific research can flourish, whilst at the same time confirming to the public that research being carried out is both ethical and safe."